rose-pine/linux-tty/readme.md

 ## Usage

-Append the contents of `rose-pine.txt`, `rose-pine-dawn.txt` or `rose-pine-moon.txt` contents to your login shell config as follows -
+Append the contents of `rose-pine.sh`, `rose-pine-dawn.sh` or `rose-pine-moon.sh` contents to your login shell config as follows -

 **bash**